Saturday, December 21

 12:00 PM to 01:30 PM (IST)

-The Centre for Social and Economic Progress (CSEP) is delighted to invite you to a seminar titled ‘Multiplying Multi-Plants and Large Plant Size: Consequences, Costs and Rationale’ on Thursday, November 28, 2024 from 12:00 to 1:30 PM (IST).
+The Centre for Social and Economic Progress (CSEP) hosted a seminar titled ‘Multiplying Multi-Plants and Large Plant Size: Consequences, Costs and Rationale’ on Thursday, November 28, 2024 from 12:00 to 1:30 PM (IST).

-The seminar will explore the insights presented in a paper by Arvind Subramanian, Abhishek Anand and Naveen Thomas.
-There will also be a discussion between Arvind Subramanian, Senior Fellow, Peterson Institute for International Economics and former Chief Economic Adviser, Govt. of India and Montek Singh Ahluwalia, Distinguished Fellow, CSEP and former Deputy Chairman, Planning Commission, Govt. of IndiaAmita Batra, Senior Fellow, CSEP will be the moderator.
+The seminar explored the insights presented in a paper by Arvind Subramanian, Abhishek Anand and Naveen Thomas.
+This was followed by a discussion between Arvind Subramanian, Senior Fellow, Peterson Institute for International Economics and former Chief Economic Adviser, Govt. of India and Montek Singh Ahluwalia, Distinguished Fellow, CSEP and former Deputy Chairman, Planning Commission, Govt. of IndiaAmita Batra, Senior Fellow, CSEP moderated the event.

 About the event